Understanding SEM

 What factors affect the ad position?

-Keyword Bidding
+• Keyword Bidding

-The so-called “buy keywords” are actually the keywords that the advertisers bid for their products or services.
-Taking Kick Ads as an example, the most relevant keyword for us is “SEM Agency,” so we will bid this keyword.
-In the interface of Google Ads, you will see Max CPC Bid, which means that the highest one-click price I am willing to pay for the keyword, “SEM Agency”.
-If my maximum CPC is set to be HK$10, the Cost Per Click is HK$10 or under (in the case of Manual CPC), this is what keyword bidding or to buy keywords means.
+The “buy keywords” are the keywords advertisers bid on for their products or services.
+For example, Kick Ads focuses on “SEM Agency” as the most relevant keyword and places a bid on it.
+In Google Ads, the “Max CPC Bid” indicates the highest price an advertiser is willing to pay for a click on the keyword.
+If the maximum CPC is set at HK$10, it means the cost per click will be HK$10 or lower (in the case of Manual CPC).
+This is the essence of keyword bidding or buying keywords.

-Quality Score
+• Quality Score

-Your keyword’s quality score is also important.
-In the world of Google, even your keyword bidding price is high, if your quality score is not good, your ad rank will not rise and the average Cost Per Click will not decrease.
-Simply put, Quality Score measures the relevance of keywords, ads and landing pages.
-That is, when you search SEM Agency on Google, if the content of the ads and the landing page of your website is also about SEM Agency, the quality score will rise correspondingly.
+The quality score of keywords is also important.
+In the realm of Google, even if your keyword bidding price is high, a poor quality score will hinder your ad rank from rising and prevent a decrease in the average cost per click.
+To put it simply, the quality score measures the relevance of keywords, ads, and landing pages.
+When someone searches for “SEM Agency” on Google if the content of your ads and the landing page of your website are also about SEM Agency, the quality score will increase accordingly.
 If you want to learn more about the optimization of Quality Score, you can read our “Quality Score: How to check, monitor & optimize“.

 Ads ranking = Keywords Bidding x Quality Score

-When we search a term on Google, you will find the text ads different in the search results, so as the ranking.
+When we search a term on Google, we will find the text ads different in the search results, so as the ranking.
 For example, if we search “website design”, some text ads will pop up.
 But if we search for “website design 123”, there are also some text ads pop up.
-Is there someone in the world bidding the keyword of “website design 123”?
+Is there someone in the world bidding on the keyword of “website design 123”?
 HELL NO!
 The system determines how to match by looking up what keywords you bid and the keyword match type you are using

 [Website Design 123] is the search term.
 [Website Design] is the keyword we are bidding on.
 And the keyword matching is going to be a lot of work we need to do in the future.
 Chances are that you will be matched to a new relevant search term, but there are also chances that you will find some search terms that are completely irrelevant.
 For example, like the picture below, it is just a waste of money.